Information for educational purposes only

 • Four-player multitap support.

-Pair up to four gamepads on one device for split-screen titles.
+Pair up to four gamepads on a single device for split-screen titles.

 • No bundled games.

-You supply your own PS1 BIOS file and ISO or BIN/CUE images.
-Sourcing those is the user’s responsibility, outside the app.
+You bring your own PS1 BIOS file and your own ISO or BIN/CUE images.
+Sourcing those is the user’s responsibility, and it happens outside the app.

 How to install

-Standard Android sideload flow.
-The APK is small (around 10.5 MB) so the install finishes in seconds on a normal connection.
+A standard Android sideload.
+The APK is small, around 10.5 MB, so the install wraps up in seconds on a normal connection.

 1. Download the APK file

 Tap the download button on this page.
-The file lands in your default Downloads folder.
+The file drops into your default Downloads folder.

 2. Allow installs from this source

-Open Settings, search for Install unknown apps, find your file manager or browser, and toggle the permission on.
+Open Settings, search for Install unknown apps, find your file manager or browser, and switch the permission on.

 3. Open the downloaded APK

 Tap the file in Downloads.
-Android’s package installer opens and shows the requested permissions.
+Android’s package installer opens and lists the permissions it wants.

 4. Tap Install